incrediblesound/nebulaDB/README.md

-WangDB
+NebulaDB
 ======
-Wangdb started out as a logic programming language but I decided to make it into a database because it would be my first, and there seemed to be many limitations of a graph based logic programming language.
+NebulaDB started out as a logic programming language but I decided to make it into a database because it would be my first, and there seemed to be many limitations of a graph based logic programming language.
-Wangdb uses a simple graph based schema that looks like this:
+NebulaDB uses a simple graph based schema that looks like this:
 ```javascript
 [ source, relation, target ]
 ```